 The screenshot shows the Citrix ADC VPX (1000) interface.
 The top navigation bar includes Dashboard, Configuration (selected), Reporting, Documentation, and Downloads.
 The Configuration menu is expanded, showing Traffic Management, Load Balancing, and Virtual Servers.
-The Virtual Servers section is selected and highlighted with a red box.
-The 'Add' button in the top right of the Virtual Servers list is also highlighted with a red box.
-The list table below shows columns for NAME, STATE, EFFECTIVE STATE, and IP ADDRESS, with a message indicating 'No items' and a total of 0.
+The Virtual Servers section displays a table with columns: NAME, STATE, EFFECTIVE STATE, and IP ADDRESS.
+A search bar at the top of the table says 'Click here to search or you can enter Key : Value format'.
+Below the table, it says 'No items' and 'Total 0'.
+A red box highlights the 'Add' button in the top right of the Virtual Servers section.